I built Hornbill's entire design function from zero

 - Outcome

-- A year in: a system in use across products, research as routine, and design treated as a way to grow.
+- A year in: a design system adopted across products, research as routine, and design run as a function, not a person.

 - Client